-F. Specific Issues with Employee Expenses
+E. Specific Issues with Employee Expenses

-19Q.Are there sometimes situations where employees are reimbursed for expenses they20incurred, but there is no vendor name associated with the expense as set forth in21the Schedules the Company is filing?
+Q. Are there sometimes situations where employees are reimbursed for expenses they incurred, but there is no vendor name associated with the expense as set forth in the Schedules the Company is filing?

-22 A. Yes.
-When an employee purchases an item with his or her own financial resources, the 23 employee is considered the "vendor" that the Company is paying.
-This is logical and is 24 standard practice in any expense tracking system as the system needs to know who to 25 pay.
-Minnesota Power reimburses the employee directly, so the employee is the 26 "vendor" for purposes of employee expenses.
-This is no different than where Minnesota 27 Power pays a contractor's invoice and records only that contractor's name in the ledger, 28 even though there may be third-party expenses detailed on the contractor's invoice - 29 such as fuel or equipment rentals.
+21 Yes.
+When an employee purchases an item with his or her own financial resources, the A. 22 employee is considered the "vendor" that the Company is paying.
+This is logical and is 23 standard practice in any expense tracking system as the system needs to know whom to 24 pay.
+Minnesota Power reimburses the employee directly, so the employee is the 25 "vendor" for purposes of employee expenses.
+This is no different than where Minnesota 26 Power pays a contractor's invoice and records only that contractor's name in the ledger, 27 even though there may be third-party expenses detailed on the contractor's invoice-28 such as fuel or equipment rentals.

-Further, the identity of the third party that the employee paid can be determined from the employee's expense report - the actual receipt is attached to the expense report.
+Further, the identity of the third party that the employee paid can be determined from the employee's expense report-the actual receipt is attached to the expense report.
 Minnesota Power maintains this supporting documentation for future inquiry.